 All three must spend part of their life cycles on red cedar.
 These diseases can cause economic losses in several ways.
 Severe leaf infection and defoliation may make trees susceptible to winter injury.
 Severe defoliation reduces fruit size and quality, and infected fruit is deformed, sometimes very seriously.
 The hosts of cedar-apple rust are leaves and fruit of apple and crabapple trees.
 Of hawthorn rust, hosts are leaves of pear, hawthorn, apple, and crabapple; and of quince rust, hosts are the leaves and fruit of quince and the fruit of pear, apple, and crabapple.

 On leaves, cedar-apple rust, caused by the fungus Gymnosporangium juniperi-virginianae, first appears as small, pale yellow spots on the upper surfaces.
 The spots enlarge to about 1∕8 inch in diameter.
 Eventually, tiny, black, fruiting bodies (pycnia) become visible.
 Often a number of orange-yellow protuberances, called aecia, are produced in each spot on the underside of the leaf.
 Infected leaves may remain on the tree or may become yellowed and drop.
+Unlike other fungal diseases, rust leaf and fruit infections will not produce additional infections in the tree.

 Fruit lesions appear on the blossom (calyx) end.
 They are somewhat like leaf lesions but much larger and often cause fruit to become disfigured or to develop unevenly.